-- Semi-Annual Performance Reports The Recipient shall submit performance reports into the GrantSolutions system no later than thirty (30) days after the end of the reporting period end date.
-Reports are due on April 30, October 30.
-The report shall be submitted via www.GrantSolutions.gov using the guidance found here: Grant Solutions Performance Progress Report. - 2.
+- Quarterly Performance Reports The Recipient shall submit performance reports into the GrantSolutions system no later than thirty (30) days after the end of the reporting period end date.
+Reports are due on January 30, April 30, July 31, October 31.
+The report shall be submitted via www.GrantSolutions.gov using the guidance found here: Grant Solutions Performance Progress Report - 2.
 Performance reports must provide information on the overall progress by quarter.
-These reports shall include: - O A comparison of actual accomplishments with the goals, objectives and performance measures established for the period - O Reasons why established objectives and performance metrics were not met, if applicable. - Other pertinent information including, when appropriate, analysis and explanation of cost overruns.
+These reports shall include: - a.
+A comparison of actual accomplishments with the goals, objectives and performance measures established for the period. - b.
+Reasons why established objectives and performance metrics were not met, if applicable. - c.
+Other pertinent information including, when appropriate, analysis and explanation of cost overruns.

-If the performance report contains any information that is deemed proprietary, the Recipient will denote the beginning and ending of such information with asterisks: PROPRIETARY INFORMATION
+If the performance report contains any information that is deemed proprietary, the Recipient will denote the beginning and ending of such information with asterisks: \\\\PROPRIETARY INFORMATION\\\\